DwayneLi/CFPB_Consumer_Complaints_Analysis/README.md

 3. Data clean
-CFPB updated its product and issue list on 2017 and the raw data contains classification of products and issues before 2017 and after 2017.
+CFPB updated its product and issue list on 2017 and the raw data contains the classification of products and issues before 2017 and after 2017.
 So we merge the complaints that actually belong to the same category.
-We also extract the year and month of complaints for next step analysis.
+We also extract the year and month of complaints for the next step analysis.

 4. Data Visualization
 We combined several dimensions when we explore the data.
-Following is a screen shot of our visualizaion which from the final report
+Following is a screenshot of our visualizfation which from the final report
 ![Viz of Data](https://github.com/DwayneLi/CFPB_Consumer_Complaints_Analysis/blob/master/Viz%20in%20report.png?raw=true)

 5. We focused on credit reporting and debt collection and made legislation proposals based on analysis on them.